Guide for the functions and features of Zone4 mobile Android App.

 The Keypad is the manual data entry option on the Zone4 Android App.
 This can be used either as a backup timing system or as the primary timing system for small events or events with low volume.

 - The functionality is very straight forward.
-Simply enter bib numbers of racers using the keypad then press the plus sign at the bottom of the screen.
-These steps are pictured right.
+Simply enter bib numbers of racers using the keypad then press enter at the bottom of the screen.
+These steps are pictured.

-- The times will be recorded at the moment when you press the plus sign.
+- The times will be recorded at the moment when you press enter.
 You will then be able to see the time displayed at the top of the screen.
-When, on the left of the time entered, it says “synced” (as is shown in the picture left) it means the time has been synced with Zone4’s online timing system.
+When, on the left of the time entered, it says “synced” (as is shown) it means the time has been synced with Zone4’s online timing system.
 Otherwise it will say “local”.

 - You can use the backspace icon to erase bib numbers before they’ve been entered.
-Note that you cannot delete times once they have been entered because they likely already been synced.
+Note that you cannot delete times once they have been entered because they are likely already synced.
 Any modifications have to be made in the online Zone4 timing software.
-You can also use the C button on the keypad to erase bibs before they’ve been entered as is pictured below.

 - Once you have many times, you will be able to scroll through them or use the search function as pictured below to find the times you’re looking for.